grahamcarman/docs/astro/api/get-started.md

       },
       "userCount": 0
     }
-    {

-    }
   ]
 }
 ```

 Copy the `workspace.id` for the next step.
-While you could have retrieved this value manually from the Cloud UI, using the API lets you script this workflow and execute it on a regular basis.

 :::tip